robstewart57/dblp2bibtex/README.md

 ## Installation

 The `dblp2bibtex` utility is written in Haskell, and depends on some packages not currently on hackage.org.
 The Haskell platform is needed to resolve dependencies and to install `dblp2bibtex`.
-It can be downloaded easily using package managers on most Linux distributions, or directly from [http://hackage.haskell.org/platform//](Haskell Platform).
+It can be downloaded easily using package managers on most Linux distributions, or directly from [Haskell Platform](http://hackage.haskell.org/platform/).

 ```
 cabal update